Cape Breton Pizza

 My family preferred Napoli over Kenny’s, and Tom’s over Napoli.
 But my personal favourite was local legend, Napoli.
 The sauce had a nice basic tomato flavour, and I liked the overall composition and aesthetics.
 For me, Napoli was a pizza-eating experience, while the others were just pizza.

-My dreams of discovering a homogeneous pizza style in Cape Breton have been dampened, but Sydney, at least, does seem to have a sort of pizza culture marked by “Combination Pizzas”, thin hand-tossed crusts, unsweetened sauce, and long strips of green pepper decorating the cheese.
+My dreams of discovering a homogeneous Cape Breton pizza style have been dampened, but Sydney, at least, does seem to have a sort of pizza culture marked by “Combination Pizzas”, thin hand-tossed crusts, unsweetened sauce, and long strips of green pepper decorating the cheese.
 If nothing else, I have discovered Napoli Pizza, which now sits on my list of memorable pizzas.

 I wish I could have sampled more pizza, but I only had a weekend to